sudheerj/vuejs-interview-questions/README.md

      <custom-checkbox v-model="selectFramework"></custom-checkbox>
      ```
      The selectFramework property will be passed to the checked prop and same property will be updated when custom checkbox component emits a change event with a new value.
+40.  ### What are the possible ways to provide transitions?
+     There are many ways Vue provides transition effects when items are inserted, updated, or removed from the DOM.
+Below are the possible ways,
+     1. Automatically apply classes for CSS transitions and animations
+     2. Integrate 3rd-party CSS animation libraries.
+For example, Animate.css
+     3. Use JavaScript to directly manipulate the DOM during transition hooks
+     4. Integrate 3rd-party JavaScript animation libraries.
+For example, Velocity.js